trevorjung02/photomosaic/README.md

 # Photomosaic Generator
 This is a photomosaic generator that takes a photo and makes a mosaic out of it from other photos.
 Best used with many small photos (less than 500 x 500) as mosaic material.
+Use the images in MosaicResources.zip if needed.

 Instructions:
 Download the .class file\